 I had been away before and it was not a big deal but this time it was over a couple of days.
 I reflected on what was possibly to blame for this lapse in awareness.
 Was it just as simple as the fact that they are only 7 and 8 years old?
 Perhaps.
 But as I pondered my next steps, I realized that maybe I had missed the sign that these students were ready to move beyond themselves.
 I had spent longer than usual time on self-awareness due to the nature of the kids.

 Students wrote these down in the speech bubble and then got to work on writing about how OTHERS would feel if… We talked about some name-calling that had happened and some behavioral things that may go on within the classroom like calling out etc. How would your friend feel…how would the teacher feel…why does this matter?
-I purposely used the term CLASSMATE (and I explained this) because not everyone in your classroom is necessarily your FRIEND but they are your classmate and they have feelings.
-I think that was an important distinction to make.
+I purposely used the term classmate rather than friend.
+I explained that not everyone in the classroom is necessarily your friend but they are your classmates and they have feelings.
+That was an important distinction to make.

 It was interesting as one student decided to take the perspective of what was happening at the present moment.
-He missed the intention of the lesson BUT he was listening intently and had written that he thought the kids were happy that we were learning about this and that the teacher is a good teacher so she should feel PROUD.
+He missed the intention of the lesson BUT he was listening intently and had written that he thought “the kids were happy that we were learning about this and that the teacher is good so she should feel PROUD”.
 Wow, that was coming from someone who doesn’t necessarily have good days all of the time.
-It was an ah-ha moment for him and for me.
+It was an ah-ha moment for him and me.

 If you would like to see a bundle of mindfulness resources for your classroom, click here.